A Survey on Deep Learning-based Architectures for Semantic Segmentation on 2D images: Image Sets, Challenges and Performance Evaluation

 \subsubsection{General Purpose Semantic Segmentation Image Sets}

-\begin{itemize} \item PASCAL Visual Object Classes (VOC) \cite{Everingham2010}: This image set includes image annotations not only for semantic segmentation, but for also classification, detection, action classification, and person layout tasks.
-The image set and annotations are regularly updated and the leaderboard of the challenge is public\footnote{{ http://host.robots.ox.ac.uk:\\8080/leaderboard/main\_bootstrap.php}} (with more than 140 submissions just for the segmentation challenge alone).
-It is the most popular among the semantic segmentation challenges, and is still active following its initial release in 2005.
+\begin{itemize} \item PASCAL Visual Object Classes (VOC) \citep{Everingham2010}: This image set includes image annotations not only for semantic segmentation, but for also classification, detection, action classification, and person layout tasks.
+The image set and annotations are regularly updated and the leaderboard of the challenge is public\footnote{\url{ http://host.robots.ox.ac.uk:8080/leaderboard/main\_bootstrap.php}} (with more than 140 submissions just for the segmentation challenge alone).
+It is the most popular among the semantic segmentation challenges and is still active following its initial release in 2005.
 The PASCAL VOC semantic segmentation challenge image set includes 20 foreground object classes and one background class.
 The original data consisted of 1,464 images for the purposes of training, plus 1,449 images for validation.
 The 1,456 test images are kept private for the challenge.
-The image set includes all types of indoor and outdoor images, and is generic across all categories.
+The image set includes all types of indoor and outdoor images and is generic across all categories.